Link building for SEO remains a solid long-term strategy for growing search engine rankings and increasing online exposure.

 Furthermore, if you are the only one to post on that site after a couple of years of little to no publication, do you think that will look very natural if suddenly a couple of posts go live which anchor texts that include “lawyer marketing” or “best personal injury attorney Los Angeles”?

 That’s grounds for an immediate red flag from the algorithm.

-Make sure if you’re planning on publishing on a guest posting website that there has at least been some recent, relevant cadence to the previously published content.
+Make sure if you’re planning on publishing with a guest posting service website that there has at least been some recent, relevant cadence to the previously published content.

 Before we ever consider using a website, we keep a list of other blacklisted sites in a spreadsheet from which we run a check for IP address duplication.

 It’s a simple task, but will show you what other sites are using the same IP address as the potential SEO publisher in question.

 Take a look at who else is on the same server and you’ll be able to quickly see what other guest post sites the server owner is hosting.

 Guest posts and links from different domains on the same IP address rarely look natural unless there is common branding among the sites.

 In most cases this type of guest posting service is going to be seen as manipulation and viewed as a poorly implemented PBN strategy.

 Is the site indexed by Google?
 If so, how many pages are actually indexed by Google?